georgeottens/AppliedDataScience/ResearchProject/Planning.md

 The most of the planning for this project was done using [TrelloBoard](https://trello.com/nl).
 It is a tool that uses specific cards that can be made with any description and devided in different subparts [as such](https://github.com/georgeottens/AppliedDataScience/blob/main/ScreenShots/TrelloBoard.png).
 Every week the group met on a monday to discuss the planning for that week what parts needed to be finished.

+A [global planning](https://github.com/georgeottens/AppliedDataScience/blob/main/ScreenShots/globale%20planning.png) was made by the entire group at the start of the project, to give an idea of the course of the project.

 This was efficient way to construct the planning, because it was always clear what needed to be done for that particular week.
 When an assignment arose, it was made into a card and devided amongst the groupmembers.
 I was very fond of this way of planning.